- Chart

 IPO Launch date 1992-06-26 | Chairman & CEO Mr. Brian R. Niccol | ||

-Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of coffee worldwide.
+Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of coffee internationally.
 The company operates through three segments: North America, International, and Channel Development.
-Its stores offer coffee, tea, and other beverages, roasted whole beans and ground coffees, single serve products, and ready-to-drink beverages; and various food products, such as pastries, breakfast sandwiches, and lunch items.
+Its stores offer coffee, tea, and other beverages, roasted whole beans and ground coffees, complementary food, packaged coffees, single-serve products, and ready-to-drink beverages; and various food products, such as pastries, breakfast sandwiches, and lunch items.
 The company also licenses its trademarks through licensed stores, and grocery and foodservice accounts.
 The company offers its products under the Starbucks Coffee, Teavana, Seattle's Best Coffee, Ethos, and Starbucks Reserve brands.
-It partners with Global Food Banking Network support food security and reduce food waste.
 Starbucks Corporation was founded in 1971 and is based in Seattle, Washington.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.